 The Graston Technique® is a unique, therapeutic method for addressing soft tissue dysfunction through the use of six specially designed stainless steel instruments.
 Used in the hands of a qualified clinician, they can detect the presence of thickened or scarred body tissue and work to improve its health and dynamic mobility.
 And because these instruments require only the lightest of pressure, they are often safer and more effective than mere human hands in achieving positive results.

 You might think that stainless steel instruments would be unpleasant to the touch.
 The exact opposite, in fact, is the case.
-When applied to an affected area, the concave shaped tools actually limit discomfort by dispersing pressure over a wide surface, while the convex and chisel edged models target specific treatment points in a way human hands cannot.
+When applied to an affected area, the concave shaped instruments actually limit discomfort by dispersing pressure over a wide surface, while the convex and chisel edged models target specific treatment points in a way human hands cannot.
 Most importantly, treatment with this advanced technology effectively remodels tissues, preparing the neuromuscular systems to be retrained away from dysfunction, and rerouting them towards smooth, coordinated movement patterns.

 The Graston® method has been shown to be effective in addressing a number of health conditions.
 First and foremost, it can improve body movement and range of motion, while relieving the pain associated with adaptively shortened tissues.
 Patients usually receive from one to two treatments per week during the span of about four to five weeks.
-Most experience a positive response by the third or fourth session and, at our clinic, where we also emphasize our own holistic treatment approach known as The Hart Technique®, improvements have been even more accelerated.
+Most experience a positive response by the third or fourth session and, at our clinic, where we also emphasize our own integrative treatment approach known as The Hart Technique®, improvements have been even more accelerated.
 It has been our experience, that a focused application of the Graston® instruments greatly speeds up the recovery process and allows our therapists to move on more quickly to the Hart program’s training phases that will eventually allow patients to regain and maintain a higher quality of life.

 Delivering positive results with the Graston Technique® requires the skills, sensitivity and experience of the specially trained clinicians at Hart Physical Therapy.
-And we add to that expertise, our own holistic treatment approach and understanding of the nervous system and its crucial role in maintaining optimum health.
+And we add to that expertise, our own integrative treatment approach and understanding of the nervous system and its crucial role in maintaining optimum health.
 The potential for long lasting improvements to your well-being can be limitless with the use of Hart’s combination of dynamic techniques and technologies.
 Experience for yourself the use of the Graston Technique® as an adjunct to the benefits of The Hart Technique® only at Hart Physical Therapy, Sarasota, FL.